What Is a Handicap Race?

 Handicaps are divided into bands that restrict entry based on a horse’s OR.
 This is what determines the class of the race and the quality of opposition a horse faces.

-The band determines the ceiling, not the floor.
-A Class 6 Flat handicap with an OR range of 0–55 can contain horses rated 35 alongside horses rated 55.
-The horse rated 55 is at the top of the band — it carries the most weight and has the least room for error.
-The horse rated 35 sits at the bottom — less proven, but carrying far less weight.
+The bands overlap by design, and individual handicaps carve narrower windows out of them — a single Class 4 Flat handicap might be framed 0-80 or 71-85.
+The key is that the band sets a ceiling, not a floor.
+A Class 5 Flat handicap rated 56-75 can contain a horse rated 56 alongside one rated 75.
+The horse rated 75 is at the top of the band — it carries the most weight and has the least room for error.
+The horse rated 56 sits at the bottom — less proven, but carrying far less weight.
 This is the first decision any handicap punter faces: do you side with class or do you side with weight?
+For a fuller breakdown of how these tiers map to race quality and prize money, see Race Class Levels Explained.

 Types of Handicap Races